 State tax rates and rules for income, sales, gas, property, cigarette, and other taxes that impact middle-class families.
-Go to the Kiplinger Tax Map Oklahoma Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Not Tax-Friendly On the minus side: An income tax schedule that will put many people in the highest bracket (5%) and some of the highest sales taxes in the country, with some cities imposing double-digit rates.
+Go to the Kiplinger Tax Map Oklahoma Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Not Tax-Friendly On the minus side: An income tax schedule that will put many people in the state's highest bracket and some of the highest sales taxes in the country, with some cities imposing double-digit rates.
 On the plus side: modest property taxes.
-Income Tax Range Low: 0.5% (on up to $1,000 of taxable income for single filers and up to $2,000 for married joint filers)High: 5% (on taxable income over $7,200 for single filers and over $12,200 for married joint filers) Sales Tax 4.5% state levy.
+Income Tax Range Low: 0.5% (on up to $1,000 of taxable income for single filers and up to $2,000 for married joint filers)High: 5% (on taxable income over $7,200 for single filers and over $12,200 for married joint filers)Starting in 2022, the lowest rate will be 0.25% and the highest rate will be 4.75%.
+Sales Tax 4.5% state levy.
 Localities can add as much as 7%, and the average combined rate is 8.95%, according to the Tax Foundation.Groceries: TaxableClothing: TaxableMotor Vehicles: Taxable (1.25%), and 3.25% excise tax appliesPrescription Drugs: Exempt Real Property Taxes In Oklahoma, the median property tax rate is $869 per $100,000 of assessed home value.
 Motor Fuel Taxes Gasoline: 20¢ per gallon.
 Diesel: 20¢ per gallon.
 Sin Taxes Cigarettes: $2.03 per packLittle cigars: $0.04-$1.20 for 10Large cigars: $0.12 eachSmoking tobacco: 80% of manufacturer's priceSmokeless tobacco: 60% of manufacturer's priceBeer: $0.40 per gallonWine: $0.72 per gallon ($2.08 if sparkling)Liquor: $5.56 per gallon Annual Car Taxes and Fees An annual vehicle registration fee based on the car's age is imposed.
 Estate and Inheritance Taxes No estate or inheritance tax.